robmclarty/cancer-bird/README.md

 by hopping from bird to bird, infecting them, and taking control of their brains.
 If you go too long without sucking on fresh, nutritious, bird-juices, you will wither and die.*

+NOTE: This was all done in 2 days at [http://tojam.ca](http://tojam.ca), so that's why the code might be a little messy.
+I just wanted to share it for learning purposes ;)

 ## Demo

 [http://robmclarty.github.io/cancer-bird](http://robmclarty.github.io/cancer-bird)